2016 Iowa Republican presidential caucuses

 The 2016 Iowa Republican presidential caucuses took place on February 1 in the U.S. state of Iowa, traditionally marking the Republican Party's first nominating contest in their series of presidential primaries ahead of the 2016 presidential election.

 The Democratic Party held its own Iowa caucuses on the same day.

 Ted Cruz was able to defeat Donald Trump in the Iowa Caucus by winning over Evangelical caucus-goers; Cruz won 51,666 caucus votes or 27.6%, giving him a net gain of one delegate over Trump.
 Cruz visited all 99 counties of Iowa and held small events.
 Cruz outperformed his polling average, which predicted a narrow Trump victory in the caucus.

 Following poor performances in the caucuses, Rand Paul, Mike Huckabee and Rick Santorum suspended their campaigns.
+Both Huckabee and Santorum had previously won the caucus in 2008 and 2012 respectively.

 Procedure

 According to the Republican Party of Iowa's bylaws, if more than one candidate is nominated at the Republican National Convention, all of Iowa's delegates are bound to vote "proportionally in accordance with the outcome of the Iowa Caucuses" on the first ballot, even if the candidate has withdrawn from the race.

 The ballot is a blank piece of paper, and the candidates that voters may vote for in the non-binding preference poll included the following: